melmothx/amusewiki-debian-packages/amusewiki-texlive/opt/amusewiki-texlive/2023/texmf-dist/doc/generic/babel-french/README.md

 The bundle consists of the following files:

-* frenchb.ins: installation file to unpack the language definition files,
 * frenchb.dtx: packed language definition files and documentation,
 * frenchb.pdf: unpacked documentation for babel-french,
 * frenchb-doc.pdf: comprehensive documentation in French,